 possibly related to your cancer diagnosis.
 This may, in turn, help you cope with the

-difficulties of the diagnosis.
-In conventional mental health therapy, people talk
+diagnosis.
+In conventional mental health therapy, people talk with a counselor.
+Talking

-same way, creating a drawing or painting of an emotion or event can serve as a tool
+or painting of an emotion or event can serve as a tool.
+It can help the art therapist

-that helps the art therapist guide you through the process of dealing with similar
+guide you through the process of dealing with similar concerns.

-Are there any possible problems or complications associated with art therapy?
+Are there any possible problems or complications linked to art therapy?

-Art therapy is considered safe and may help people with cancer deal with their emotions.
+Art therapy is safe and may help people with cancer deal with their emotions.
+Art

 What is dance therapy?

 Dance therapy uses movement to improve mental and physical well-being.
-It is a recognized
+It's a recognized

 form of complementary therapy used in hospitals and comprehensive clinical cancer